The Campbell Foundation's Trustee and Program Officer

 Corklin Steinhart, MD

-Corky has been a member of The Campbell Foundation of Directors since its inception 1995.
+Corklin (Corky) Steinhart has been a member of The Campbell Foundation Board of Directors since its inception 1995.

 Pat has been a Campbell Foundation Board member since 1995.
 She was the founder’s first cousin.
 Having lost two members of her family to AIDS, Pat says being able to read and review the various laboratory trials has been most rewarding, but even more rewarding, she says would be to see a cure.